A4-Tacks/set-span-rs/README.md

 The `set_span` in the simulation process macro

-This macro can be used to optimize error messages, etc
+This macro can be used to improve error messages, etc

 # Note
 Incorrect use may cause some damage to hygiene